Shayne Lavery: International career

 Lavery played for Northern Ireland at under-17, under-19 and under-21 youth levels.

 He received his first call up to the Northern Ireland senior team in March 2018, and made his senior debut against Panama in May 2018.

-Lavery's first international goal came on 2 September 2021 against Lithuania in Vilnius, in a 2022 World Cup qualifier that Northern Ireland went on to win 4-1.
+Lavery's first international goal came on 2 September 2021 against Lithuania in Vilnius, in a 2022 World Cup qualifier which Northern Ireland went on to win 4–1.